HatchApps/xavier-help/sandbox-reporting.md

 ![Save Custom Report](./images/save-report-changes.png)

-The Reports section also contains a number of Xavier default reporting configurations developed by the Xavier team, so be sure to check them out:
+The Reports section also contains a number of Precision default reporting configurations developed by the Dext team, so be sure to check them out:

 - Debtor Days and Cash Report (Practice Dashboard)